 The nominating and corporate governance committee is responsible for selecting directors to be nominated for election to our board of directors or recommending such nominees for selection by the full board.
 The nominating and corporate governance committee is also responsible for board effectiveness and governance, with duties that include board succession planning, director recruiting, shaping the Company's governance policies and practices, and director education and self-evaluations.
-Following this offering, we expect that our nominating and corporate governance committee will be composed of one director, Eric Doan.
+Our nominating and corporate governance committee is composed of one director, Eric Doan.